If you had to guess, how much would you think this website costs to build?

 Most website builders will have a variety of pricing plans, depending on what it is you want to achieve with your site and which tools you’re after.

-If you’re setting up a small business website, pay a couple of extra dollars per month and your storage and bandwidth will be unlimited.
+If you’re setting up a small business website, pay a couple of extra dollars per month and you can even sell products on your website.

 2. Play around with templates

 Your website design needs to look incredible and feel intuitive.
 Fortunately, that doesn’t mean you need to spend all of your money on a web designer.